wahaj1981/CNA340/README.md

 ### Prerequisites

 This project requires Python 3.13 to run.
+To Download it:

-Download Python 3.13 Installer: Go to the official Python website: https://www.python.org/downloads/release/python-3130/.
+Go to the official Python website: https://www.python.org/downloads/release/python-3130/.

 Also, recommended to use PyCharm as your Integrated Development Environment (IDE) for Python development.

 Download and Install PyCharm:
 Go to the official JetBrains website: https://www.jetbrains.com/pycharm/download/.
 Download the appropriate version for your operating system (Community Edition is free).